 Whaddya mean you don't know what you're talking about?
 Were you talking about Anthropogenic Gobal Warming (which is man-made) or were you taking about climate change (which could be natural).
 Or, God forbid, both at once?
 Do try to sort it out!

-Why isn't the Australian media busy asking the insurance industry what it thinks about such issues?
+Why isn't the Australian media busier with asking the insurance industry what it thinks about such issues?
 Insurance premiums are already set to rise in price?

 The history websites on this domain now have a companion website at: The Merchant Networks Project produced by Dan Byrnes (of Australia) and Ken Cozens (of London).